What is Living in Love and Faith?

 It was therefore hardly surprising that General Synod, meeting a few weeks later, voted not to ‘take note’ of this conservative report – a most unusual step.
 The bishops were taken aback and realised they would have to change course.
 In response the Archbishop of Canterbury spoke of the need for “a radical new Christian inclusion”, and in June that year the Archbishops of Canterbury and York announced plans to produce a “major teaching document on marriage and sexuality”.
 That intention grew into the Living in Love and Faith project, involving study and discussion between people of a wide range of views and expertise.
-Some LGBTI+ Anglicans were invited to take part, though not all felt able to continue, finding the process lacking in respect and in some cases emotionally and spiritually damaging – more on this in a forthcoming article.
+Some LGBTQIA+ Anglicans were invited to take part, though not all felt able to continue, finding the process lacking in respect and in some cases emotionally and spiritually damaging – more on this in a forthcoming article.